oncomouse/courses/2020/engl460fall2020/03-markup.md

     </article>
   {% endfor %}
 </div>
+{% endraw %}
 ~~~

 Looking at that now, you might wonder where the `html`, `head`, and `body` tags are.
 Jekyll uses document templates (called "layouts") to make creating a consistent layout easier.
 If you visit the source code of the default them (which is called primer), [you'll find a directory](https://github.com/pages-themes/primer/tree/master/_layouts) called `_layouts` which contains a file called `default.html`.
 If [you open `default.html`](https://github.com/pages-themes/primer/blob/master/_layouts/default.html), you'll find it contains `<html>` as the second line of the document.
-If you scroll down [to line 17](https://github.com/pages-themes/primer/blob/master/_layouts/default.html#L17), you'll find the line `{{content}}`.
-This is a magic command to Jekyll that says to place the contents of the template there (so that is where Jekyll pastes the contents of our `index.html`).
+If you scroll down [to line 17](https://github.com/pages-themes/primer/blob/master/_layouts/default.html#L17), you'll find the line {% raw %}`{{content}}`{% endraw %}.
+This is a magic command to Jekyll that says to place the contents of the file being formatted with the template at that point.
+And that's where the contents of `index.html` ends up.

+You'll need to remember this when you get to your hands-on activity for this week.